csymapp/csycms-learn/01.basics/05.Basic-Tutorial/docs.md

     ```

 3. Save this as `docs.md` in the folder that you created.
 This will tell **CSYCMS** to render the page using the **default** template.
 4. That's it!
-Restart your sserver and reload your browser to see your new page in the menu.
+Restart your server(no, this does not mean restart csycms service.
+This will overwrite your changes by pulling new content from the github repo set for the site.
+Just restart the node.js process which is running the site)  and reload your browser to see your new page in the menu.

 The page will automatically show up in the Menu depending on the default theme that you have configured your site to use.
 You will have to restart your site once you create the new page.

 **Congratulations**, you have now successfully created a new page in CSYCMS.
 There is much more you can do with CSYCMS, so please continue reading to find out about more advanced capabilities and in-depth features.

+## csycms-manage

+There is a little commandline tool (a bash script to help you with some of the processes).
+The script in `src/csycms-manage.sh` will help you to:
+- create new sites
+- delete existing sites
+- update sites (commit changes to github)
+- run sites

+It should have sufficient documentation to help you learn how to use it.
+Just go to the root directory of your installation and run

+`./src/csycms-manage.sh`